BetterThanTomorrow/calva/docs/site/connect.md

 Even better: Copying that command line gives you the command to start the REPL with the correct dependencies.

 All this said, I still recommend you challenge the conclusion that you can't use Jack-in.

+!!!
+Note
+    There is a Calva command for copying the Jack-in command line to the clipboard.